ManojNair/ps-cks-cluster-setup-netpol/Clip2b.md

 EOF
 ```

 `ipBlock: cidr: 203.0.113.0/24`—instead of pod or namespace selectors, we're using an IP range.
-This allows traffic to that entire /24.
-Use this for external services, cloud APIs, anything outside Kubernetes.
+This allows traffic to that entire /24 subnet.
+Use this for external services, cloud APIs, or anything outside your Kubernetes cluster.

+`except: - 203.0.113.1/32`—this is a really powerful feature.
+It lets you carve out exceptions from that CIDR block.
+So we're saying: "Allow traffic to the whole 203.0.113.0/24 network...
+EXCEPT for this one specific IP, 203.0.113.1."
-`except: - 203.0.113.1/32`—this carves out exceptions.
-We're allowing the /24 EXCEPT for .1.
-Maybe that's a compromised host or a restricted endpoint.
+Maybe that's a known malicious host, or a restricted management endpoint you don't want your app touching.

+**(Pause)**
 Notice we also included DNS in this egress policy.
 Remember—every time you create an egress policy, you need to allow DNS to kube-system.
 Without it, your pods can't resolve domain names, and they'll fail to connect even to internal services.

 **(Instructional tone)**
 Let's apply this policy to allow external API access: